 Some Xray global settings may affect the report (e.g."Requirement Coverage Strategy", "Ignore Requirements with statuses", "Ignore Requirements with labels", "Ignore Tests with status")

 Each bar on the chart represents a group of Requirements with a different value provided by the grouping field.
 Stacked within each bar are the Requirements grouped by coverage status: OK, NOK, NOT RUN, UNKNOWN and UNCOVERED.

 Because this is a normalized chart, the bars are always 100% wide.

 The Overall Coverage requirements chart is interactive.
 Hovering over each bar shows a small popup with the information on the specific series (Status, Grouping Field and Percentage).
 You can deactivate a particular series by clicking it in the series legend.

-The chart also supports drill-down.
-When a section is selected, a table appears below the chart with the Requirement issues.
+The chart also supports drill-down to 5 levels of requirements.
+When a section is selected, a table appears below the chart with the Requirement issues:

 For each Requirement issue, the table shows the following indicators:

 - Total Tests

 It also contains a column with a progress bar that shows the completeness of a Requirement.

 Some values may provide a link, so you can be redirected to the respective entities corresponding to the shown number.